Hale Boggs Memorial Bridge: Design

 The superstructure and West approaches of the Hale Boggs Bridge were designed by the prime consultant, Frankland and Leinhard of New York, NY (E. Stanley Jarosz, Vice-president & Chief Engineer, & Myron Lepkaluk, President).
 The James F. Lincoln Arc Welding Foundation recognized Jarosz's and Frankland & Leinhard's design achievement with a major award in the year the bridge was completed.
 The foundations of the main span and the East approaches were designed by Modjeski and Masters of Harrisburg, PA.
-Original construction was by a team headed by Williams Brothers Construction Co, Inc.
+The original construction was by a team headed by Williams Brothers Construction Co, Inc.

 The Hale Boggs's design features an unpainted weathering steel towers and superstructure, an orthotropic steel box girder superstructure, and two planes of cables in a fan pattern.
 Weathering steel exhibits uniform oxidation or "rusting" that results in a uniform protective patina and reduces maintenance requirements.
 The bridge's weathered bronze color is intended to blend with the muddy waters of the Mississippi River.

 The prefabricated cables, the Swiss manufacturer of which was selected by Williams Brothers Construction Co., Inc. featured a heavy polyethylene sheathing that began cracking even before installation, leading to moisture intrusion and cable deterioration.
 There were additional problems with rust and water leakage in the anchorages.
-A project to replace the cables began in summer 2009.
+A project to replace the cables began in the summer of 2009.